20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 ### Raising and lowering indices

-The most important object in general relativity that I'll introduce here is the metric tensor, normally spelt $g_{\mu\nu}$, and is generally given in its covariant form (see the section about spacetime at the end for a more detailed discussion).
-This object defines spacetime - how it curves, and how things move, and virtually everything in general relativity involves the metric tensor in some form or other
+The most important object in general relativity is the metric tensor, spelt $g_{\mu\nu}$, and is generally given in its covariant form (see the section about spacetime at the end for a more detailed discussion).
+This object defines spacetime - how it curves, how we measure lengths and angles - and virtually everything in general relativity involves the metric tensor in some form or other

 The metric tensor is a 4x4 symmetric matrix.
 Because it is symmetric, $ g_{\mu\nu} =  g_{\nu\mu} $, and as a result only has 10 independent components.
 The metric tensor is also often thought of as a function taking two arguments, $g(u,v)$, and performs the same function as the euclidian dot product.
 That is to say, where in 3 dimensions you might say $a = dot(v, u)$, in general relativity you might say $a = g(v, u)$